 \subsection{Acknowledgement}

 The first author was partially supported by NSF grant DMS 1560830 and DMS 1700682.
-The second author was partially supported by an AMS Simons Travel Grant.
+The second author was partially supported by an AMS Simons Travel Grant and NSF grants DMS-1901748 and DMS-1638352..
 The third author was partially supported by NSF grant DMS 1405245 and NSF FRG grant DMS 1159265.

-The second author is indepted to Dimitri Zvonkine for many discussions at the Institut de Mathématiques de Jussieu that have directly led to a conjectural formula for Witten's class, whose proof was the main motivation for starting the current project.
+The second author is indebted to Dimitri Zvonkine for many discussions at the Institut de Mathématiques de Jussieu that have directly led to a conjectural formula for Witten's class, whose proof was the main motivation for starting the current project.
 Discussions at the ``RTG conference on Witten's class and related topics'' at the University of Michigan formed the start of this collaboration.
 The second and third authors would like to thank Shuai Guo for the collaboration which provided motivation for the current work.
 The authors would like to thank Rahul Pandharipande for the continuous support and the wonderful ``Workshop on higher genus'' at ETH Zürich where our entire program was presented at the first time.
 We would also like to thank Dawei Chen, Alessandro Chiodo, J\'er\'emy Gu\'er\'e, Davesh Maulik, Jonathan Wise and Dimitri Zvonkine for useful discussions.
 Finally, the second and third authors would like to thank MSRI for the hospitality where the paper was finished during a visit supported by NSF grant DMS-1440140.